 “Horseback Planet Society” was established to help develop sustainable community tourism in mountains regions, building on early work pioneered in the Yangtze River headwaters and the Qinghai Lake area.
 With a focus on environmental conservation and on horse-riding as a way to connect with nature and local cultures, the Society’s approach to responsible tourism is gaining great popularity in China.
 Plans are now also being put in place to further extend the reach of its mission, including the development of community partnerships in the Tianshan and Caucuses mountains.

 The Pamirs Mountains and Yagnob Valley in Tajikistan are home to extraordinary landscapes, with abundant biodiversity and ancient cultures.
 The Yagnobi people are direct descendants of the empire of Sogdia.
 Both people from Yagnob Valley in northern Tajikistan and the Pamiri and Kyrgyz people in Gorno-Badakhshan have many distinct cultural traditions and local livelihoods well adapted to their regions.

 Yurta Association promotes partnerships and conservation of biocultural diversity in High Asia.
 Cultural anthropologist Mr Carralero is working with a range of partners in High Asia to establish a ‘World Yak Herders Association’.
 Partnering organizations include Mountain Partnership, University of Central Asia, Kegawa Herders Cooperative and Plateau Perspectives.

-The Mountains of Central Asia biodiversity hotspot are well recognized, but still lack adequate conservation.
-Plateau Perspectives is now partnering with the Lapis Guides team to develop a series of digital field guides – participatory tools that can enable the public to participate in environmental conservation.
+The Mountains of Central Asia biodiversity hotspot are well recognized around the world, but still lack adequate conservation.
+Plateau Perspectives is partnering with Lapis Guides to develop a series of digital field guides to encourage greater engagement in conservation.